zuozhenggh/learning-library/data-management-library/goldengate/migrate-oracle-atp/migration/migration.md

 	![](/images/3.goldengate_ext_3.png)

-5. GoldenGate Service created a draft parameter file for your convenience.
+5. OCI GoldenGate created a draft parameter file for your convenience.
 Add the below line after the last line of the existing draft parameter:

 	```
 	<copy>